WordPress Manager For WHMCS

 Surely you can delete multiple backups at once.
 Take a look at the screenshot below. |

-When creating a backup installation, decide whether to backup directory only, data directory or database.
+When creating a backup installation, decide whether to the backup directory only, the data directory, or the database.
 Select location and then confirm the action.
 Note: Keep in mind that creating a backup might take a longer while.
 Backup will appear on the list when it is ready. |

 Themes

-Here you are enabled to activate, disable, update and delete the existing theme.
+Here you are enabled to activate, disable, update, and delete the existing theme.
 Add new themes to your WordPress installation in the 'Add New' tab. |

-In order to add a new theme, start typing in the desired theme's name in the search box, press enter to see the actual results.
+In order to add a new theme, start typing in the desired theme's name in the search box, and press enter to see the actual results.
 You may press the theme thumbnail to preview the on wp-themes.com.
 Afterwards, press the icon marked on the screenshot below to continue. |

 Confirm the installation. |